What are Fleas?

 - Cracks in the floor

 Most fleas hatch in two days.
-Learn more about the lifecycle of fleas.

 If fleas become an issue, contact your local Alta Pest Control professional to request an inspection.